skills/test-with-actions/.github/steps/4-step.md

       assert result == 55
    ```

-1. Commit the corrected test and wait for the workflows to run again.
+1. Commit and push the corrected test code then wait for the workflows to run again.

    - This time the tests pass and we receive a detailed coverage report.

 ## Activity: Fix low test coverage

+With our test corrected, we are now getting coverage results.
+Unfortunately it is below the 90% requirement.
+Let's add some more tests to increase coverage.

 1. Let's ask GitHub Copilot to find missing test cases.
+Alternately, you can expand the manual steps below.

    > ![Static Badge](https://img.shields.io/badge/-Prompt-text?style=social&logo=github%20copilot)
    >